jutkko/copy-pasta/README.md

 We can see that the things you copy into `copy-pasta` gets stored in plain text on the storage server.
 The weakest link here will be the security of your backend store.
-Take S3 as an example, if your bucket is private and you haven't told anyone what your `ACCESSKEY` and `SECRETACCESSKEY`, you should be pretty safe.
-On the other hand, if the backend store is either public of compromised, the content copied to `copy-pasta` is in danger.
+Take S3 as an example, if your bucket is private and you haven't shared with anyone your `ACCESSKEY` and `SECRETACCESSKEY`, you should be pretty safe.
+On the other hand, if the backend store is either public or compromised, the content copied to `copy-pasta` is in danger.

 In general it is **not** advised to copy confidential content to `copy-pasta`, `copy-pasta` is also **not** responsible for keeping the content secure.
-But if you are a security lax person like me, you probable can take the advantage of the overwrite nature of `copy-pasta`, and quickly copy something else after having used the confidential content in `copy-pasta`.
+But if you are a security lax person like me, you probably can take the advantage of the overwrite nature of `copy-pasta`, copy confidential content, use it and quickly copy something else into `copy-pasta`.

 # Installation
 Looking good?
 Can't wait to hack with `copy-pasta`?
 There are two ways to